cengage/react-magma/.changeset/update-react-website.md

 ---
-"react-magma-docs": minor
+"react-magma-docs": major
 ---

-chore: Update to React v17.0.2
+chore: Update to React v17.0.2.
+Update Gatsby to 3.15.0.